shtukas/gaia/README.md

 ## Todo
 - **In progress**: Allow users to specify the location of their Xcache repository.
 (Currently hardcoded to use the existing one on Pascal's computer.)
 - **Done**: To be able to scan more than one location.
-- Use the filepath package and its System.FilePath for multiplatform interfaces for file access
+- Use the filepath package and its System.FilePath for multiplatform interfaces for file access.
+- Provide a proper install script.

 ## Roadmap
-- **In progress**: Recovering the functionalities of Gaia-Genesis
+- **In progress**: Recovering the functionalities of Gaia-Genesis.
-- **In progress**: Implementing the web server and have basic online search
+- **In progress**: Implementing the web server and have basic online search.
-- Developping the Directives functionality
+- Developping the Directives functionality.
+- Reimplement all of Nyx in Gaia.

 ## Vocabulary